apache/incubator-kie-kogito-runtimes/README.md

     * The distribution zips are in the directory `droolsjbpm-build-distribution/droolsjbpm-uber-distribution/target`.

-If everything is perfect (compiles, hudson is all blue and sanity checks succeed):
+If everything is perfect (compiles, jenkins is all blue and sanity checks succeed):

 * Define the version and adjust the sources accordingly: